Sean Paul: A Tenacious Rebel(in Jamaica’s Dancehall Landscape)

 Through his 2006 album, The Trinity Sean Paul was able to secure another solo No. 1 hit, with “Temperature”, the eleventh track on the list.
 The song remains a scorching party starter driven by hammering percussion.
 Proving that Dutty Rock was not an outlier, The Trinity also went platinum, cementing his status as a hitmaker for which he is still recognized to date.

-In the last 20-plus years of music-making Sean has earned several Grammy and Billboard Music award nominations and is the recipient of an American Music award, MOBO awards, Soul Train awards, MTV Music awards, ASCAP Rhythm and Soul Music awards, a Source award and a BET award.
-He is the only Jamaican artiste to have won an American Music award (2006) for Favourite Pop/Rock Male Artist.
+In the last 20-plus years of music-making, Sean Paul has earned several Grammy and Billboard Music Award nominations.
+He is the recipient of an MTV Europe Music Award (2003), the ASCAP Rhythm and Soul Music Awards for ‘Top Reggae Artiste of the Year’ (2005), and an American Music Award (2006), of which he is the only Jamaican artiste to have won in the category for ‘Favourite Pop/Rock Male Artist’.